ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 # let head_file filename n =
   let ic = open_in filename in
   let finally () = close_in ic in
-  Fun.protect ~finally (fun () -> head_channel ic n);;
+  let work () = head_channel ic n in
+  Fun.protect ~finally work;;
 val head_file : string -> int -> string list = <fun>
 ```
+When `head_file` is called, it opens a file descriptor, defines `finally` and
+`work`, then `Fun.protect ~finally work` performs two computations in order:
+`work ()` and then `finally ()`, and has the same result as `work ()`, either
+returning a value or raising an exception.
+Either way, the file descriptor is
+closed after use.

 ### Asynchronous Exceptions

 Some exceptions don't arise because something attempted by the program failed,
 but rather because an external factor is impeding its execution.
-Those exeptions
+Those
-are called asynchronous.
-This is the case, for instance, of the following ones:
+exceptions are called asynchronous.
+These include:

 * `Out_of_memory`
 * `Stack_overflow`
 * `Sys.Break`

 The latter is thrown when the user interrupts an interactive execution.
 Because
-they are losely or unrelated with the program logic, it mostly doesn't make
+they are loosely or not at all related with the program logic, it mostly doesn't
-sense to track the place where an asynchronous exceptions was thrown, could be
+make sense to track the place where an asynchronous exceptions was thrown, as it
-anywhere.
-Defining if an application needs to catch those exceptions and how it
+could be anywhere.
+Deciding if an application needs to catch those exceptions
-should be done is beyond the scope of this tutorial.
-Interrested readers may
+and how it should be done is beyond the scope of this tutorial.
+Interested
-refer to Guillaume Munch-Maccagnoni [A Guide to recover from
+readers may refer to Guillaume Munch-Maccagnoni [A Guide to recover from
 interrupts](https://guillaume.munch.name/software/ocaml/memprof-limits/recovering.html).

 ### Documentation